Tales from the Crypt (film): Production

 Milton Subotsky of Amicus Productions had long been a fan of EC Comics' Tales from the Crypt and eventually persuaded his partner Max Rosenberg to buy the rights.
 The copyright owner, William Gaines, insisted on script approval.
 The budget of £170,000 was higher than usual for an Amicus production, and was partly funded by American International Pictures.
-Peter Cushing was originally offered the part played by Richard Greene, but wanted to try something different and played the elderly Grimsdyke instead.
+Peter Cushing was originally offered the part of Ralph Jason but wanted to try something different and played the elderly Arthur Edward Grimsdyke instead, while Richard Greene was cast as Ralph.

-Filming dates

 Filming started on 13 September 1971 and finished in 1972.